LeapLabTHU/GSVA/README.md

 This repository contains the code for the paper GSVA: Generalized Segmentation via Multimodal Large Language Models (CVPR2024). [[arXiv](https://arxiv.org/abs/2312.10103)][[video](https://youtu.be/Ruh5MovwMj4?feature=shared)][[poster](https://cloud.tsinghua.edu.cn/f/bf8504068ff142e190c5/)][[CVPR page](https://openaccess.thecvf.com/content/CVPR2024/html/Xia_GSVA_Generalized_Segmentation_via_Multimodal_Large_Language_Models_CVPR_2024_paper.html)]

-## **More model weights are now in conversion and uploading and will be released in from three days to one week due to their huge sizes.**

 ## Introduction